vai0/alarmclock/README.md

 The design was intended to be built on the iOS or Android platform.
 However, I wanted to challenge myself by building a dynamic web application that relies entirely on managing all logic, data, and the view locally.

 ####Goals for this project:
 - Performant.
-The app must feel like a native app.
+Must feel like a native app.
 - Responsive.
 UI shouldn't break on mobile devices

 <br>